 Robert Coomans, the Service Manager for Contact Center Technology at SAP, oversees a team wholly dedicated to keeping all SAP’s call centers up and running.
-Previously, they only ran SAP contact center software in their own on-premises datacenters.
+Previously, they only ran SAP contact center software in their on-premises data centers.

-In the wake of the company-wide move to Skype for Business, Coomans saw an opportunity to reclaim his team’s time and resources as well as an opportunity to streamline the call agents’ jobs.
-By adding the LUCS contact center solution built on Skype for Business, he was able to outsource infrastructure and app maintenance to their existing telephony partner and enable efficiencies in the daily workflow for call agents by consolidating their dual roles within the Skype for Business client interface.“
+In the wake of the company-wide move to Skype for Business, Coomans saw an opportunity to reclaim his team’s time and resources and streamline the call agents’ jobs.
+By adding the LUCS contact center solution built on Skype for Business, he could outsource infrastructure and app maintenance to their existing telephony partner and enable efficiencies in the daily workflow for call agents by consolidating their dual roles within the Skype for Business client interface.

-Coomans’ team added two new servers per region for the LUCS software and, within a couple of days, Luware completed implementation of the system.
-When it came to training Coomans said, “It proved to be very easy because all of our employees were already familiar with the Skype for Business client, which is all the agent sees for their daily business using LUCS.
-Similarly, from the IT perspective, the configurator tool is graphical which makes it very intuitive to use and understand.”
+When it came to training, Coomans said, “It proved to be very easy because all of our employees were already familiar with the Skype for Business client, which is all the agent sees for their daily business using LUCS.
+Similarly, from the IT perspective, the configurator tool is graphical, making it very intuitive to use and understand.”

-Coomans believes the chat functionality is more convenient for employees than using the phone and also alleviates language barrier issues, “People tend to like the idea of directly chatting to an agent, in part, because they may not speak English fluently enough to comfortably carry on a conversation over the phone.”
+Coomans believes employees may prefer the chat functionality over the phone, as it alleviates language barrier issues.
+“People tend to like the idea of directly chatting to an agent, partly because their English might not be so good that they’re uncomfortable carrying a conversation over the phone.”

-The LUCS contact center built on Skype for Business enables a single channel for providing fluent support.
-From IM to voice to desktop sharing, LUCS enables agents to transition seamlessly within their client interface to solve their customer’s problem in real time.
+The LUCS contact center built on Skype for Business enables a single channel for providing efficient support.
+From IM to voice to desktop sharing, LUCS enables agents to transition seamlessly within their client interface to solve their customer’s problems in real time.